sagemath/trac_to_gh/Issue 3369.md

 # Issue 3369: bool(x<0) should raise an error rather than return False

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3369

 Original creator: robertwb